A fast algorithm for approximating the ground state energy on a quantum computer: Complexity of classical algorithms and discretization error

-{\it Classical algorithms.\ } Decades of calculating ground state eigenvalues of systems with a large number of particles have suggested that such problems are hard.
+Decades of calculating ground state eigenvalues of systems with a large number of particles have suggested that such problems are hard.
 We sketch a proof that the cost of classical deterministic algorithms that approximate eigenvalues in the worst case grows exponentially with the number of variables.

-Indeed, consider a potential function $V$ and let $\bar V$ be a perturbation of $V$.
-Then the eigenvalue $E_1(V)$ corresponding to $V$ and the eigenvalue $E_1(\bar V)$ corresponding to $\bar V$ are related according to the formula
+Indeed, consider a potential function $V$ and let $\overline V$ be a perturbation of $V$.
+Then the eigenvalue $E_1(V)$ corresponding to $V$ and the eigenvalue $E_1(\overline V)$ corresponding to $\overline V$ are related according to the formula

-where $\Psi_1(\cdot ; \bar V)$ denotes the eigenfunction corresponding to $E_1(\bar V)$.
+where $\Psi_1(\cdot ; \overline V)$ denotes the eigenfunction corresponding to $E_1(\overline V)$.
 This implies that approximating $E_1$ is at least as hard as approximating a multivariate integral in the worst case.
 As a result, any classical deterministic algorithm for the eigenvalue problem with accuracy $\e$ must use a number of function evaluations of $V$ that grows as $\e^{-d}$; see \cite{Pap07} for details.
+Determining whether the problem suffers the curse of dimensionality in the classical randomized setting is an open problem.
+At the time of this writing we have an exponential gap between the known upper and lower randomized complexity bounds.